Sandy Campbell (actor): Career

-After college, Sandy Campbell tried to become an actor in Broadway; he was in Life with Father, Spring Awakening, and A Streetcar Named Desire.
-In more than 20 years of acting he played alongside actors by the like of Marlon Brando, Spencer Tracy, Jessica Tandy, Tallulah Bankhead, Lynn Fontanne, Alfred Lunt, Lois Smith.
-On the screen he can be seen in Shades of Gray (1948), Man Against Crime (1949) and The Philco Television Playhouse (1948).
+After college, Sandy Campbell pursued an acting career on Broadway; he was in Life with Father, Spring Awakening, and A Streetcar Named Desire.
+Over more than 20 years of performing, he played alongside actors such as Marlon Brando, Spencer Tracy, Jessica Tandy, Tallulah Bankhead, Lynn Fontanne, Alfred Lunt, and Lois Smith.
+On the screen, he can be seen in Shades of Gray (1948), Man Against Crime (1949) and The Philco Television Playhouse (1948).

-Campbell was a book collector, avid reader and publisher.
+Campbell was a book collector, avid reader, and publisher.
 His collection includes signed first editions by Graham Greene, Vladimir Nabokov, William Faulkner, E.M.
 Forster, Katherine Anne Porter, Isak Dinesen, Alice B. Toklas, and Marianne Moore.

-As author, Campbell wrote biographies for Harper's Magazine, among whom those of Nora Joyce, E.M.
-Forster, Lynn Fontanne and Alfred Lunt.
-He also collaborated with The New Yorker as fact checker and book reviewer.
-He wrote B: Twenty-Six Letters from Coconut Grove, an account of his experience playing A Streetcar Named Desire alongside Tallulah Bankhead.
+As an author, Campbell wrote biographies for Harper's Magazine; among his subjects were Nora Joyce, E.M.
+Forster, Lynn Fontanne, and Alfred Lunt.
+He also collaborated with The New Yorker as a fact checker and book reviewer.
+He wrote B: Twenty-Six Letters from Coconut Grove, an account of his experience playing in A Streetcar Named Desire alongside Tallulah Bankhead.

-He stopped acting in the 1950s and he devoted himself to publishing and editing Donald Windham's books through the Stamperia Valdonega in Verona, Italy.
+He stopped acting in the 1950s, and he devoted himself to publishing and editing Donald Windham's books through the Stamperia Valdonega in Verona, Italy.